OpenMDAO/RevHack2020/solution_approaches/sub_problems.md

 ## you can roll your own sub-problems

-The dev team assumed that ad-hoc implementations of sub-problems were fairly strait forward, but the problem ideas we got submitted to RevHack 2020 universally didn't mention them or user them.
+The dev team assumed that ad-hoc implementations of sub-problems were fairly strait forward, but the problem ideas we got submitted to RevHack 2020 universally did not mention them or user them.
 So we've had revise re-evaluate our opinion on their strait forward-ness.

 Our conclusion is that we need to, at the very least,